CopernicaMarketingSoftware/Documentation/Mailerq/5.0/database-access.md

 database-address:   postgresql://user:password@hostname/databasename
 ```

-SQLite is the simplest database to set up, because you just specify the
+SQLite is the simplest database to set up, just specify the path to a file
-path to a file on the MailerQ server (this file does not even have to
+on the MailerQ server (this file does not even have to exist).
+However, an
-exist).
-However, an SQLite database can not be used if you want to access
+SQLite database can not be used if you want to access the same database
-the same database from multiple machines.
+from multiple machines.

 If you do use SQLite, note that you need three (!) slashes in
 the address: the "sqlite://" prefix, followed by the "/path/to/database".

-MailerQ automatically creates or alters missing or incomplete tables.
 If you use a MySQL, MariaDB or PostgreSQL database, make sure that the
 database exists, and that MailerQ not only gets enough privileges to read
 and write from and to the database, but also to create and modify tables.

+On startup, MailerQ automatically checks if the tables in your database
+exist, and whether the database structure is correct.
+Missing, broken or
+incomplete tables are reported.

 ## Choosing the right engine